 Demand for phlebotomists will remain high as doctors and other healthcare professionals require bloodwork for analysis and diagnosis.

 What Kind of Skills Do You Need to Be a Phlebotomist?

 Phlebotomists draw blood from patients for tests, research, transfusions, and/or blood donations.
 They work primarily in hospitals, doctors’ offices, blood donation centers, and laboratories.
-Along with drawing blood, they also label the blood for processing, enter information in computer databases, and assemble and maintain all the medical instruments needed to draw blood.
+Along with drawing blood, they label the blood for processing, enter information in computer databases, and assemble and maintain all the medical instruments needed to draw blood.

 Phlebotomists require a wide variety of skills.
-Some of these are hard skills such as knowing how to perform certain medical procedures.
+Some of these are hard skills, such as knowing how to perform certain medical procedures and dexterity for using equipement efficiently.
 Others are soft skills, such as compassion for anxious patients.